KSPR-LD: History

 Schurz announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including K15CZ-D, KYTV, and the SSA with KSPR, to Gray Television for $442.5 million.
 On March 10, 2016, K15CZ-D was authorized by the FCC to change their call letters to KYCW-LD.

 The call letters were again changed, to KSPR-LD, on February 1, 2017.
 This was in accordance with the deal that saw Schurz sell its entire television division, including KYTV, to Gray.
 As part of the deal, KYTV ended its joint sales agreement with KSPR-TV, and Gray entered the channel 33 license into the FCC's broadcast incentive auction.

 Also as part of the deal, the original KSPR changed its call letters to KGHZ, while the KYCW-LD call sign was transferred to K25BD-D (channel 25) in Branson.
 Shortly after the change in callsigns, the KSPR intellectual unit, including the ABC affiliation, moved to KSPR-LD, while KGHZ began airing Antenna TV programming.
 KSPR-LD also traded virtual channel positions with KGHZ, with KGHZ's primary subchannel becoming 15.1 and KSPR-LD's becoming 33.1.
 On May 31, 2017; Gray signed off KGHZ and returned its license to the FCC.
 During the transition, KSPR's operations remained unchanged, though over-the-air viewers were asked to rescan their televisions in order to continue watching the station.
 However, few viewers actually lost access to ABC programming due to the high penetration of cable and satellite, which are all but essential for acceptable television in this vast and mountainous market.

-Programming

-Syndicated programs broadcast by KSPR-LD include Live with Kelly and Ryan, The Drew Barrymore Show, The Kelly Clarkson Show, Jeopardy! and The Big Bang Theory.
-Wheel of Fortune, which is usually paired with Jeopardy! in most markets, airs instead on NBC-affiliated sister station KYTV; Springfield is one of the few markets where Jeopardy! and Wheel are carried on separate stations.